romeokienzler/me/TALKS.md

 # The Open ML and AI DevOps toolsuite of the future

-In 2019 we've noticed a tremendous shift of client demand on model creation to model deployment and monitoring.
+In 2019 we've noticed a tremendous shift of client demand on model creation to model deployment and monitoring (CI/CD).
 This indicates a further step towards maturity of wider AI adoption within enterprises.
-In this talk we'll introduce you to the latest developments in the most widely used DeepLearning framework TensorFlow 2.1.
-We show how Kubernetes and Kubeflow Pipelines work and how Open Data Hub provides a Open Source powered platform for data science.
+In this talk we'll introduce you to the latest developments in the most widely used DeepLearning framework TensorFlow 2.x.
+We show how Kubernetes and Kubeflow Pipelines work and how Open Data Hub provides a Open Source powered platform for all data science tasks.
 Finally, we show you an end to end project example of a product using all of those components in harmony.

 # Building Brains - Parallel training strategies of large-scale deep learning neural networks